The three teens were back in the lab. They tumbled out the door and started running. The monster from the Bloom followed

 “I DON’T KNOW!”
 Peter screamed.
 [TIMEKEEPER!]

 [I’m a little BUSY right now!]
 The demigod’s voice boomed through their minds.
 [Why the hell did you open that gate???
 Holly isn’t ready!
 Both parties have to be at an equivalent stage in their psychic development before—]

 [What the FUCK!]
 Peter yelled.
-Eun grabbed his sleeve and yanked him into a left turn.
-[We couldn’t hear you, you cryptic-ass douche!]
+Eun grabbed him by the sleeve, yanking him into a left turn.
+[We couldn’t hear you, you cryptic douche!]

-[Eun was trying to stop you!
+[Eun tried to stop you!
 Why’d you jump the gun when she was—]

 [The fault is mine.]
 Kora projected as they raced down a corridor.
 [If I hadn’t—]

 [Later!]
 Eun snapped.
 [We need to focus on getting the hell out of here!]

 “RUN!”
 Peter slashed the air with a straightened arm.
 “FUCKING RUN!”

-The guards looked past the teens, zeroing in on the slobbering horror that was crashing down the hallway.
+The guards looked past the teens, at the slobbering horror that was crashing down the hall.
 To their credit they didn’t freeze—they flicked their guns up and started firing.
-The hallway filled with bone-quaking laughter.
+The hall filled with gut-quaking laughter.

 “Straight ahead!” she yelled.
 “You’re going the wrong—”

 “Both of you are wrong!”
-Eun screamed, pulling the two of them into a left-hand turn.
+Eun screamed, pulling the two into a left-hand turn.

-The teens burst into the trash room, pitching backward as the haze-monster hooked swiftly around to the exit and blocked their way out.
-At the same time, it surrounded John Sabo—he looked up from his phone with a vacant stare that quickly turned to terror—in its miasmic tendrils.
+The teens burst into the trash room, pitching backward as the haze-monster hooked swiftly around and blocked their exit.
+At the same time, it bound John Sabo—he looked up from his phone with a vacant stare that quickly turned to terror—in its miasmic tendrils.